-The Sloan Consortium (Sloan-C) has recognized the Division for: “Excellence in Institution-Wide Online Teaching and Learning Programming,” “Excellence in Faculty Development for Online Teaching,” and “Excellence in Online Teaching,” which was awarded to Psychology Assoc.
+“Excellence in Institution-Wide Online Teaching and Learning Programming,” “Excellence in Faculty Development for Online Teaching,” and “Excellence in Online Teaching,” which was awarded to Psychology Assoc.
 Prof. Joan Cannon.

 “The Institution-Wide award speaks to the high quality of the online programs at UMass Lowell,” said Chancellor William T. Hogan.
 “We’re very proud of the accomplishments of all of the administrators and faculty involved.”

 UMass Lowell’s programs are offered through the UMassOnline system initiative headed by CEO David Gray who says, “UMassOnline proudly acknowledges the contributions of UMass Lowell to the greater whole and its work in developing its own programs and those of the whole system.”

 UMass Lowell offers a broad range of online degrees and certificates in disciplines such as Criminal Justice, Education, Health Sciences, Information Technology, Liberal Arts, Management, Psychology and more.

 Created with funding from the Alfred P. Sloan Foundation, Sloan-C encourages the sharing of knowledge and of effective practices.
 Membership is open to academic institutions, government and corporate agencies, and organizations that support quality in higher education.